carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 These practices are necessary for reliable, large-scale software engineering.
 Maintaining correctness of business logic over time requires continuous and thorough testing.
 Without it, such software systems cannot be changed and evolved over time reliably.
-We can then re-use these practices in conjunction with checking build modes to mitigate the limitations of Carbon's safety guarantees without imposing overhead on production systems.
+Carbon will re-use these practices in conjunction with checking build modes to mitigate the limitations of Carbon's safety guarantees without imposing overhead on production systems.

-When the practical realities outlined previously preclude guaranteed safety, we believe adhering to this kind of testing methodology is essential.
+Where the practical realities outlined previously preclude guaranteed safety, adhering to this kind of testing methodology is essential.
 As a consequence, Carbon's ecosystem, including the language, tools, and libraries, will need to directly work to remove barriers and encourage the development of these methodologies.

-On the other hand, if the practical realities of a domain preclude this degree of testing rigor, we suggest that it becomes imperative to accept the overhead of a language that gives comprehensive safety guarantees.
+On the other hand, if the practical realities of a domain preclude this degree of testing rigor, developers should evaluate whether a language with more comprehensive safety guarantees would be better suited.

+## Alternatives considered

+### Full compile-time enforced safety by default (Rust's model)

+We could commit to the same level of compile-time enforced safety as Rust does.
+This still allows for `unsafe` blocks as in Rust, and library types that provide _dynamic_ safety enforcement but are implemented with some `unsafe` internals.
+Note that our intent is to leave the door _open_ to this model despite not pursuing it initially.

+Pros:

+-   Full safety (even against data races) provided at compile time.
+-   Early evidence shows _significant_ impact in reducing bugs generally.
+-   Unsafe operations can effectively be treated as bugs rather than becoming "valid", but surprising and often unintended, behaviors.
+-   Can likely leverage the huge work of the Rust community to understand what is necessary.
+-   Careful use of narrow `unsafe` escape hatches can be effectively encapsulated behind otherwise safe APIs.

+Cons:

+-   Effectively requires widespread different design patterns and idioms from C++.
+    -   Designing data structures to avoid sharing mutable state.
+    -   Fully modeling lifetime and exclusivity in the type system.
+    -   Increased complexity of node/pointer based data structures like linked lists.
+-   Many techniques currently used by Rust have unsolved compilation scaling challenges due to interprocedural inference and increases in the set of types with generic code.
+-   Complexity of type system proofs of safety may incentivize unnecessary dynamic checking of safety properties.
+For example, an unnecessary `RefCell` or `Rc`.
+-   Some of the most essential dynamic safety tools that ease the ergonomic burden of the Rust-style lifetime model (`Rc`) introduce _semantic_ differences that cannot then be eliminated in a context where performance is the dominant priority.
+-   Remains an open (if fairly difficult) evolution path for the language even if we don't eagerly pursue.

+### Rust's model but without preventing data races

+We could replicate the Rust model as above but additionally not trying to statically preclude data races.

+Pros:

+-   Outside of data races provides same benefits as above.

+Cons:

+-   Unclear that removing the data race prevention aspect (law of exclusivity) is sufficient to meaningfully address the cons above.
+Most of the lifetime complexity remains unchanged.
+    -   Would no longer need `RefCell`, but would still need `Rc` and `ARc`.

+### Dynamic lifetime safety and compile-time enforced safety otherwise (Swift's model)

+Swift defaults to dynamically enforced lifetime safety and no data race prevention, and only requires compile time enforcement of the remaining spatial safety properties.
+This _does_ remove the majority of the type system complexity needed to support the safety in Rust's model.

+Pros:

+-   Significantly simpler model than Rust's.
+-   Safe for all of the most common and important classes of memory safety bugs.

+Cons:

+-   Results in significant design differences as the distinction between value types and "class types" (that are held by a reference counted pointer and thus lifetime safe) becomes extremely important.
+-   Reference counting based safety introduces significant performance costs with very difficult tools for controlling them.
+This puts the option in tension with the performance goal of Carbon.
+-   Garbage collection based safety has less direct performance overhead but has a greater unpredictability of performance.

+### Dynamic lifetime safety and defined behavior (Java's model)

+Another approach to safety is to largely provide defined and predictable behavior for all potential safety violations, which is what Java does (at the highest level).
+This, combined with some form of dynamic lifetime management, otherwise known as garbage collection, forms the basis of Java's safety.

+Pros:

+-   Among the most robust and well studied models with decades of practical usage and analysis for security properties.
+-   Extremely suitable for efficient implementation on top of a virtual machine like the JVM.

+Cons:

+-   Extremely high complexity to fully understand the implications of complex cases like data races.
+-   Tends to require _significant_ performance overhead without the aid of a very powerful VM-based execution environment with highly dynamic optimizations.
+    -   The complexity of the implementation in turn creates difficult to _predict_ performance.